microsoft/cppgraphqlgen/doc/migration.md

 In cases where the return type has changed from `std::shared_ptr<service::Object>` to `std::shared_ptr<object::Interface>` or `std::shared_ptr<object::Union>`, wrap the concrete type in `std::make_shared<T>(...)` for the polymorphic type and return that.

-If your implementation is tightly coupled with the object hierarchy from the schema, there are some strategies for separating them discussed in [#210](https://github.com/microsoft/cppgraphqlgen/issues/210).

 ## Simplify Field Accessor Signatures

 Examine the generated object types and determine what the expected return type is from each field getter method.
 Replace the `service::FieldResult` wrapped type with the expected return type (possibly including the awaitable wrapper).